 - We secured funding to offer free and subsidised cycle classes and bike maintenance, in partnership with Sustainable Frome

 - We secured free electric charge points for cars (and bikes) at the Cheese and Grain and are looking for further locations for additional charge points.
-A map of these points is available here
+Search for and view charging points on a map.

 - We are promoting lift-share and other carbon cutting transport methods

 - We set up a volunteer driver scheme to enable people without easy access to transport to access the things they need – we always need more drivers, even an hour a month is a great help.
 Find out more on our Community Cars page.

 - We also provide information on public transport and can book coach travel at our information point at the town hall.
-More information on public transport is available here
+Find out more on our public transport page.

 Response to Rail Consultation February 2018